What is active wetting?: Conclusion and outlook

 \acknowledgments

-The work has benefited from discussions with colleagues at M\"unster and beyond, namely, members of the group \textit{Self-organization and Complexity}, of SPP~2171 \textit{Dynamic Wetting of Flexible, Adaptive, and Switchable Surfaces}, and of the participants of the below mentioned programs at INI and KITP.
-Further, I thank the Deutsche Forschungsgemeinschaft (DFG) for support via Grants TH781/12-1, and TH781/12-2 within SPP~2171; the Isaac Newton Institute (INI) for Mathematical Sciences, Cambridge, for support and hospitality during the programme \textit{Anti-Diffusion in Multiphase and Active Flows (ADIW04)} (supported by EPSRC grant EP/R014604/1 to INI); the Kavli Institute for Theoretical Physics (KITP), Santa Barbara, for support and hospitality during the programme \textit{Active Solids} (supported in part by grant NSF PHY-2309135 to KITP); and the doctoral school \enquote{Active living fluids} funded by the German French University (Grant CDFA-01-14).
+The work has benefited from discussions with colleagues at M\"unster and beyond, namely, members of the group \textit{Self-organization and Complexity}, members of the Priority Program SPP~2171 \textit{Dynamic Wetting of Flexible, Adaptive, and Switchable Surfaces}, and many participants of the below mentioned programs at INI, KITP and MPIPKS.
+Further, I thank the Deutsche Forschungsgemeinschaft (DFG) for support via Grants TH781/12-1, and TH781/12-2 within SPP~2171; the Isaac Newton Institute (INI) for Mathematical Sciences, Cambridge, for support and hospitality during the program \textit{Anti-Diffusion in Multiphase and Active Flows (ADIW04)} (2025, supported by EPSRC grant EP/R014604/1 to INI); the Kavli Institute for Theoretical Physics (KITP), Santa Barbara, for support and hospitality during the program \textit{Active Solids} (2025, supported in part by grant NSF PHY-2309135 to KITP); the Max Planck Institute for the Physics of Complex Systems (MPIPKS) for support and hospitality during the workshop \textit{From Adaptive to Active Wetting Dynamics} (2026); and the doctoral school \enquote{Active living fluids} funded by the German French University (Grant CDFA-01-14).